ibm-cloud-docs/cis/cis-cli-plugin.md

 {: codeblock}

 `-s, --json-str`
 :   *Deprecated*.
-The json data describing a range application.
+The JSON data describing a range application.

 `-j, --json-file`
 :   *Deprecated*.
-A file contains input json data.
+A file contains input JSON data.

 `-i, --instance`
 :   Instance name or ID.
 If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.

 `--output`
-:   Specify output format, only json is supported.
+:   Specify output format, only JSON is supported.

 #### Examples
 {: #update-range-app-examples}